davidlamt/davidltran.com/src/posts/configure-eslint-prettier-vscode/index.md

 install-peerdeps -d eslint-plugin-prettier
 ```

-We also need to install the following packages:
+We need to install the following packages:

 * eslint-config-airbnb (I like to use Airbnb's ESLint configuration as a base)
 * eslint-plugin-prettier (what we just installed above)